Trees

 Trees in conservation areas

 Trees within a conservation area are given special protection and there's a presumption in favour of protecting those which make a positive contribution to the character and appearance of the conservation area.
-Anyone wishing to fell, top or lop a tree with a trunk over 75 mm in diameter (measured 1.5 metres above the ground) must provide the council six weeks written notice of the work.
+If you want to fell, top or lop a tree with a trunk over 75 mm in diameter (measured 1.5 metres above the ground) then you must provide us with six weeks written notice of the work.
 This is to allow us time to assess the impact of the proposal on the character and appearance of the conservation area.

-Notify the council of proposed works to a tree in a Conservation area (PDF, 834kb).
+Notify us of proposed works to a tree in a conservation area (PDF, 834kb)

 Southwark protected tree map